rhysdoherty/google-maps-api/README.md

 ## How to run

-1. Download the source code
+1. Download the source code as a ZIP file
+2. Unzip the source code
-2. Open the index.html in Google Chrome
+3. Open the index.html in Google Chrome